fakero0t/collab_canvas/README.md

-# CollabCanvas MVP 🎨
+# CollabCanvas MVP

-A real-time collaborative canvas application where multiple users can create, move, and interact with rectangles simultaneously.
+CollabCanvas is a real-time collaborative canvas application where multiple users can create, move, and interact with rectangles simultaneously.
+Users can pan and zoom the canvas, see each other's cursors in real-time, and work together on the same canvas with instant synchronization.
+The app handles authentication, manages user presence, and resolves conflicts when multiple users edit simultaneously.
 Built with Vue 3, Konva.js, and Firebase.

-## 🌟 Features

-- **Real-time Collaboration**: Multiple users can edit simultaneously with instant synchronization
-- **Interactive Canvas**: Pan, zoom, and create rectangles with smooth interactions
-- **Multiplayer Cursors**: See other users' cursors with names and colors in real-time
-- **Presence Awareness**: View who's online and actively collaborating
-- **Conflict Resolution**: Smart handling of simultaneous edits with last-write-wins strategy
-- **Performance Optimized**: Handles 100+ rectangles and 5+ concurrent users smoothly
-- **Error Handling**: Graceful offline/online transitions and comprehensive error recovery
-- **Authentication**: Secure sign-in with email/password or Google OAuth

-## 🛠️ Technology Stack
+## Technology Stack

 - **Frontend**: Vue 3 + Vite + TypeScript
 - **Canvas**: Konva.js + Vue-Konva
 - **Backend**: Firebase (Firestore + Auth + Hosting)
 - **Styling**: CSS3 with custom components
 - **Real-time**: Firestore real-time listeners
-- **Performance**: Optimized rendering and throttled updates

-## 🏗️ Architecture Overview
+## Architecture Overview

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐